Building PubEngine: A Blog Engine That Actually Respects Your Time

 Writing should feel like writing, not like configuring a server.

 Admin that stays out of your way: Log in, write, publish.
 Draft support means you can iterate without pressure.
+Builtin privacy first analytics means you know what's being read without selling your readers' data.

 Real World?